Blog · By The Packaging Vista Team · June 20, 2026

 How rigid boxes are made

 Rigid (or set-up) boxes start with thick greyboard cut and formed into a permanent structure, then wrapped in printed and finished paper.
 Because they are assembled rather than shipped flat, they cost more and ship pre-formed – but they feel substantial in a way folding cartons cannot match.
+The greyboard core is typically far thicker than folding carton stock, which is why the box holds its shape, resists denting, and gives that reassuring weight when a customer picks it up.
+The printed wrap is applied as a separate layer, so you get full design freedom on the outside while the structure underneath does the heavy lifting.

 When a rigid box is worth it